drrev/telehandler/docs/design.md

 #### Authentication

-The Foreman API utilizes mTLS with TLS1.3 via the native [`crypto/tls`][^9] package to authenticate clients.
+The Foreman API utilizes mTLS with TLS1.3 via the native [`crypto/tls`][crypto-tls] package to authenticate clients.
 All certificate key pairs are self-signed and use ECDSA P-384.
 ECDSA was chosen for performance.
-Curve P-384 was chosen as [recommended by NIST for non-repudiation][^6].
+Curve P-384 was chosen as [recommended by NIST for non-repudiation][nist].

-> Note: Cipher suites for TLS1.3 [_cannot_ be configured][^10] in the native Go `cytpto/tls` package.
+> Note: Cipher suites for TLS1.3 [_cannot_ be configured][cipher-suites] in the native Go `cytpto/tls` package.
 One of the following cipher suites are automatically selected: TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, or TLS_CHACHA20_POLY1305_SHA256.

-Adapting this prototype to a production environment would require minimal uplift in Kubernetes to utilize [cert-manager's csi-driver][^8] with mounted certificate key pairs.
+Adapting this prototype to a production environment would require minimal uplift in Kubernetes to utilize [cert-manager's csi-driver][csi] with mounted certificate key pairs.

 #### Authorization